 These articles will be a primary mode of communication for the journal and may include the results of original research with interesting and pertinent findings or other forms of high quality scholarship touching on topics of importance to the medical education community.
 Submissions to this section are expected to be framed within a clear theoretical lens both in the methodology and the substance of the study.
 For example, decisions on which instructional activities were chosen for exploration must be grounded in the education and instructional literature and any findings (expected or especially unexpected) must likewise invoke accepted and relevant theoretical frameworks and explanations.
 Small scale - though high quality - research occurring at one or two centres only should be submitted as a Brief Report.
 Survey studies that report the results of an environmental scan or needs assessment should be submitted as a Brief Report if they are subsequently applied to the development of a curricular initiative or produce a set of recommendations for policy makers and/or medical educators.

-Black Ice: ‘x’ Ways to Get a Grip! is a form of review article with practical advice, pointers, and guidelines for teachers, researchers, and/or leaders in medical education.
+Black ice: ‘x’ ways to get a grip! is a form of review article with practical and feasible advice, pointers, and guidelines for teachers, researchers, and/or leaders in medical education based on program evaluation and evidence from the existing literature on the specific topic.
+The problem discussed should be a relevant and common problem that will draw a substantial number of our readers.
 Typically about 1000 words, articles for Black Ice will have two sections: Introduction and “How to …..”
 Included within the introduction is a summary of some of the misunderstandings, misguided practices, and irregularities in the use or implementation of certain practices (the “black ice”).
 The rest of the article (How to …) will outline the advice and guidelines (and help people “get a grip”).
 Both the critique and guidelines should be, as much as possible, based on published examples and/or extensive professional experience and observations.
-For example, one might imagine this title: Black Ice: 7 Ways to Get a Grip on Planning Systematic Reviews.
-In the introduction the authors would outline some of the ways that teams fail to plan properly or plan improperly (with negative consequences).
-The rest of the article would then explain those seven pointers and how they address the main concerns expressed in the introduction.
-For ease of reading and to maintain the purpose and style of Black Ice, authors should include at least 5 ways to get a grip and limit themselves to two tables and/or figures in total.
+For example, one might imagine this title: Black ice: seven ways to get a grip on planning systematic reviews.
+In the introduction, the authors would outline some of the ways that teams fail to plan properly or plan improperly (with negative consequences).
+The rest of the article would then explain those seven pointers and how they attainably address the main concerns expressed in the introduction.
+For ease of reading and to maintain the purpose and style of Black Ice, authors should include at least five ways to get a grip and limit themselves to two tables and/or figures in total.
+Black Ice can have up to 10 references.

 Make a new submission to the Black Ice section.